microsoft/machine-learning-for-programming-samples/README.md

    It is common practice to normalise capitalization of tokens (as the embedding of `foo` and `Foo` should be similar).
-Make sure that `load_data_file` transform all tokens to lower (or upper) case.
+Make sure that `load_data_file` transforms all tokens to lower (or upper) case.

    You should be able to test this as follows:
    ```